gzigzigzeo/teleport-plugin-framework/README.md

 The plugin pipeline is the following:

-1. Event gets received by `event-handler` (it either can be main log event or session event).
+1. Event gets received by `event-handler` (it either can be main audit log event or session event).
 2. `event-handler` encodes an event to the protobuf binary message (`HandleEventRequest`), copies it to the WASM memory and calls the `handleEvent` method.
 3. `handleEvent` method decodes binary message into the counterpart `AssemblyScript` class instance.
 4. After the processing is done, `handleEvent` encodes the result into protobuf binary message (`HandleEventResponse`) and returns it.
-5. `event-handler` decodes the result and sends it to fluentd.
+5. `event-handler` decodes the result and sends it to `fluentd`.
 If a resulting event is null, message is skipped.

 `HandleEventRequest` has the following definition: